cwslab/SubX_soil_moisture/README.md

 ### SubX soil moisture
-This folder contains the scripts (NCL) written for generating the fugures in the paper.
-The files are named according to the fgure they generate.
+This folder contains the scripts (NCL) written to generate the figures in the paper.
+The files are named according to the figure they generate.
 ![Fig_1_final](https://github.com/user-attachments/assets/d5559b65-292b-422c-93ab-594ac090f6c3)